Eten Island

-Eten is an island in Chuuk Lagoon (previously known as Truk Lagoon), in the Federated States of Micronesia.
-It is located just to the south of Dublon Island.
+Etten is an island in Chuuk Lagoon (previously known as Truk Lagoon), in the Federated States of Micronesia.
+It is located 620 meters to the south of Dublon Island and has an area of 52 hectares.
+It is part of Tonoas (Dublon) municipality, and forms one of Dublon's 19 historical districts.

 This small island was bulldozed extensively by Japanese forces — who called it Takeshima — during World War II to turn it into an airstrip.
 There are remains of military buildings and wrecked aircraft on the island.
-Visitors can also climb Mount Uinku.
+Visitors can also climb Mount Uinku, which reaches a height of 61 meters.